 Success Principles of Jonathan Ive, Apple's Former Innovation Guru

 Jonathan Ive joined Apple in 1992.
-He has gone on to be the inspiration, catalyst and driver behind products that have revolutionized technology, industry sectors and consumers’ lives across the world.
+He has gone on to be the inspiration, catalyst and driver behind products that have revolutionised technology, industry sectors and consumers’ lives across the world.
 He was the innovator and obsessive problem-solver to the visionary perfectionist that was Steve Jobs.
 This symbiosis re-built and re-defined Apple to become the world’s second largest company within 40 years, establishing a phenomenon in business, design and creativity worshiped by millions.

 A hallmark of Ive’s success is his aversion to publicity and self-promotion; he let’s Apple’s products speak for themselves.
 He rarely gives interviews, and when he does he tends to extoll the principles of the design process, rather than providing insights into himself, Apple or Jobs.
 What you are able to glean, however, are a clear set of behaviours and guiding principles which, as applied by Ive, his Design Team, and Apple as a business, sets them apart.